yan2oo7/uno/doc/blog/Wasm-JS series/Wasm - Article 1.md

 This article will first review how Uno interoperates with HTML5, followed by a fully-worked example integration of a simple JavaScript-based syntax highlighter in an Uno project.
 In a future article we will go further and deeper into the .NET/JavaScript interop.

-# Uno "Wasm" Bootstrapper - where it starts
+# Uno "Wasm" Bootstrapper - it starts here

-Behind a Uno-Wasm project, there's a component called [`Uno.Wasm.Bootstrap`](https://github.com/unoplatform/Uno.Wasm.Bootstrap).
+Behind a Uno-Wasm project, there's a package called [`Uno.Wasm.Bootstrap`](https://github.com/unoplatform/Uno.Wasm.Bootstrap).
 It contains the tooling required to build, package, deploy and run a _.NET_ project in a web browser using WebAssembly.
 It's automatically included in the WASM head of an Uno app.

 ## Embedding assets